Rider and Trip Type Eligibility Determination

 This section applies to Human Service Providers (HSP), whose staff are responsible for determining eligibility and ordering transportation services.
 Transportation Providers (TP) are encouraged to be familiar with the criteria used for eligibility determination.

-Consumers may qualify for transportation services under a variety of programs administered by DHS and other participating agencies.
-Eligibility criteria vary based on DHS Division or other Department/Agency, Division, or Office.
-HSPs determine consumer eligibility.
+Individuals may qualify for transportation services under a variety of programs administered by DHS and other participating agencies.
+Eligibility criteria varies based on DHS and other partnering agencies' policies and eligibility criteria.
+It is the responsibility of HSPs to verify whether an individual has exhausted or is not eligible for Medicaid/Medicare transportation benefits.

-Rider eligibility and trip type criteria are provided below for each DHS Division or Office and for other Departments/Agencies or programs served by Coordinated Transportation.
+Rider eligibility and trip type criteria are provided below for each Division, Department, and Agency that is served in the Coordinated Transportation Program.

 Division of Aging Services (DAS)